aarneranta/gf-math/v3/README.md

 Due to its simplicity and expressivity, together with an existing implementation and conversions, Dedukti is a promising choice for the "core type theory" in the Informath project, whose original picture is shown above.

-### Agda and Lean
+### Agda, Coq, and Lean

-Agda and Lean are type-theoretical proof systems just like Dedukti.
-But both of them have a much richer syntax than Dedukti, because they are intended to be hand-written by mathematicians and programmers, whereas Dedukti has an austere syntax suitable for automatic generation for code.
+Agda, Coq, and Lean are type-theoretical proof systems just like Dedukti.
+But all of them have a richer syntax than Dedukti, because they are intended to be hand-written by mathematicians and programmers, whereas Dedukti has an austere syntax suitable for automatic generation for code.

-Translators from both Agda and Lean to Dedukti are available, and we have no plans to write our own ones.
+Translators from both Agda, Coq, and Lean to Dedukti are available, and we have no plans to write our own ones.
 However, translators from Dedukti to these formalisms are included in the current directory.
-They are very partial, because they only have to target fragments of the Agda and Lean.
+They are very partial, because they only have to target fragments of the Agda, Coq, and Lean.
 This is all we need for the purpose of autoformalization, if the generated code is just to be machine-checked and not to be read by humans.

-However, if Informath is to be used as an input tool by Agda or Lean users, nice-looking syntax is desirable.
-In the case of Lean, we have tried to include some syntactic sugar, such as infix notations.
-In Agda, this has not yet been done.
+However, if Informath is to be used as an input tool by Agda, Coq, and Lean users, nice-looking syntax is desirable.
+In the case of Coq and Lean, we have tried to include some syntactic sugar, such as infix notations.
+In Agda, this has not yet been done, partly because the syntactic sugar is not as standardized as in Coq and Lean.

 ### The MathCore language